Top 5 Ways to keep your trees healthy

 1. Treat the bark like its your skin

--In other words, avoid punctures, bruises, or lacerations as much as possible.
+In other words, avoid punctures, bruises, or lacerations as much as possible.
 Lawn mowers, aerators, weed whackers, are notorious for damaging trees.
 Some trees with thinner bark such as birch and sycamore are more sensitive to such activities.
+So keep trees healthy and learn exactly what they need.
+Also look at how the Emerald Ash Borer has impacted local ash trees.

 2. Mulch is to a tree as hay is to newborn calf